applevir/STEAK/README.md

 `bamcollate2 filename=awesome_genome.messy.bam outputformat=sam | steak --pipe --TE-reference MOBILELEMENT.fasta --paired --aligned --output awesome_genome_mobi`

+However, we do encourage you make sure that your reads are truly collated in pairs to avoid errors from STEAK.

 **4. How do I make STEAK process my SAM/FASTQ in a parallel fashion?**

 Make sure you have MPI first.
 Then, for example, if you were to run with 200 cores: